ermastrangelo/SentimentTool/README.md

 # SentimentTool
-This is a web app tool for analizing sentiment of tweets
+This is a web app tool for analizing sentiment of tweets.